lakshmilux/Persona-Intelligence/README.md

 -Developed custom ML pipelines in **Azure** to automate the balancing of skewed features and unified the code of Persona creation with cohort modelling.

 **Outcome:** - Successfully **reduced bias by 23%**.
-- Achieved a 23% absolute reduction in bias, enabling market-realistic insights and a 23% lift in bias across distribution.
+- Achieved a 23% absolute reduction in bias, enabling market-realistic insights.

 # Data Directory
 - `raw/digital`: sample data related to digital profile